SymfonyCasts/symfony-ux/sfcasts/turbo/mercure-service.md

 ###< symfony/mercure-bundle ###
 ```

+Also, notice that the config file now is `dev.Caddyfile` instead of `Caddyfile.dev`
-And start the container by running:
+used in the tutorial!
+And now start the container by running:

 ```terminal
 docker compose up -d